< Back to Blog

 Additionally, they may be interested in gathering knowledge about internal processes and procedures, allowing them to exploit weaknesses and bypass security measures more effectively.
 Another concern is gathering information on organizational hierarchy, used for whaling campaigns—highly targeted attacks against key individuals, such as executives or decision-makers.

-Stopping the Threats
+Stopping Threats to Financial Data

 Layers of Control